 Step 5 – Water and apply fertiliser.

 Cutting an X into a lawn and lifting the edges is a popular way to fill in holes without ruining the grass, I’ve seen professional gardeners do this many times.

-How to Remove Lawn Bumps and Level Raised Lawn Areas
+How to Remove Lawn Bumps and Level Out Raised Lawn Areas

-Fold the grass back down into place, and water/fertilise to encourage growth.
+Fold the grass back down into place, and water/fertilise it to encourage growth.

-We don’t recommend using lawn rollers as they aren’t effective at levelling the lawn and will compact the surface and the soil underneath.
+I don’t recommend using lawn rollers as they aren’t always effective at levelling the lawn and will compact the surface and the soil underneath.

 If you’ve ever seen large, heavy lawn rollers parked up next to bowing or cricket greens, it’s because these sports require a hard surface; they aren’t used to level the surface.